heroines.ca

 Watch a movie, film, TV program, etc.about a Canadian woman in history.
 Check out our Films&Videos section for a few ideas.

-• If you're a school teacher or student in a class that is participating in the Historica Fairs, do a project on an amazing Canadian woman and her contribution to Canada.
+• If you're a school teacher or student in a class that is participating in the Heritage Fairs, do a project on an amazing Canadian woman and her contribution to Canada.

 • Make a film or video yourself!
 There are a lot of great stories about Canadian women that few people have ever heard about!